Code

 - Chore: Clean up console.log statements

-2. Don’t commit __pycache__
+2. Don’t commit __pycache__ or .pyc files.

 These are automatically generated by Python and should not be versioned.
 They clutter the repo and vary across environments.